• Skip to primary navigation

 If you’ve found that you gained some fat, simply decrease daily calorie intake and make sure that your diet consists mainly of whole foods and not processed foods.

-2nd solution – Increase your cardio.
+2nd solution is – Increase your cardio.

 This is self-explanatory; if you are confident that your diet and calorie intake aren’t to blame, you may need to add a couple of days of good cardio sessions.

-You may have read that you want to avoid cardio if you want to build muscle, and we already went over how too much cardio can hurt your gains, but you should always add 2-3 days to keep ant excess fat from storing on your body.
+You may have read that you want to avoid cardio if you want to build muscle, and we already went over how too much cardio can hurt your gains, but you should always add 2-3 days to keep any excess fat from storing on your body.

 3rd solution – Increase workout Intensity.